gophergala/robostats/README.md

 You may see a development preview at [dev.robostats.io](http://dev.robostats.io).
-Use `user@example.com` / `pass` to enter, we didn't have any security precautions, so please don't hack us.
+Use `user@example.com` / `pass` to enter, we didn't have any security precautions, so please don't hack us :-).

 ## The API